 What Are the Benefits of Native Plants?

-We get asked a lot about our plant usage philosophy at Greenscape Geeks.
-Our answer is simple and that we don't mind telling anyone who asks; planting with native plants is the best way to have low maintenance landscaping while bolstering an eco-friendly space for birds, bees, beneficial bugs, and others.
-Listed below are just a few reasons to let Greenscape Geeks landscape architects use your property as a blank canvas to create a beautiful masterpiece!
+The benefits of native plants make them an easy choice for the backbone of a healthy, eco-friendly yard.
+The answer is simple and we don’t mind telling anyone who asks; planting with native plants is the best way to have low maintenance landscaping while bolstering an eco-friendly space for birds, bees, beneficial bugs, and others.
+Below are a few reasons to encourage your landscape architects to create a beautiful masterpiece on your property!

 Sustainable Landscaping Through Soil and Water Retention